Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Designing

 Once the entire global model is trained and initialized on the 4G bootstrapping dataset, our prediction algorithm moves to the next phase, retraining the LSTM for the actual 5G mmWave connecting the end-devices.
-In this phase, the training takes place in a cross-technology federated setup, which is shown in Fig. \ref{fig:FLMTL}.
+In this phase, the training takes place as shown in \figurename~\ref{fig:Model_plot}.
 The central aggregator, which hosts the LSTM with two layers $M_G$ and $M_L$, is connected to all the users.
 There are $U$ datasets $\{ D_1 , D_2 , ... , D_U\}$ belonging to `$U$' different users\footnote{In this paper, we use the words user and end-device interchangeably.} connected using the 5G mmWave network.
-The details of these simulated data traces are provided in \S\ref{sec:Dataset}.

-Before the first iteration, the end-device downloads the current LSTM model available at the central server with the weights $\theta_{4G} = \{\theta_G, \theta_u\}$ corresponding to the layers $M_G$ and $M_L$ (Line \ref{algo:fed_weight_initialize} in Algorithm~\ref{algo:FL-MTL}).
-The local model training then starts and takes place in epochs (Lines \ref{algo:fediter_beg}-\ref{algo:fediter_end} in Algorithm \ref{algo:FL-MTL}).
-It takes as input - a) the users' datasets $D_u$, b) the global and user specific model weights $\theta_G$ and $\theta_u$, c) the number of users $U$, and d) a set of parameters $\{\mathcal{P}\} = \{H,W,\sigma\}$, where $H$ is history window length, $W$ is the prediction window length, and $\sigma$ is the standard deviation of Gaussian filter.
+Before the first iteration, the end-device downloads the current LSTM model available at the central server with the weights $\theta_{4G} = \{\theta_G, \theta_u\}$ corresponding to the layers $M_G$ and $M_L$.
+The local model training then starts and takes place in epochs.
+It takes as input - a) the users' datasets $D_u$, b) the global and user-specific model weights $\theta_G$ and $\theta_u$, c) the number of users $U$, and d) a set of parameters $\{\mathcal{P}\} = \{H,W,\sigma\}$, where $H$ is history window length, $W$ is the prediction window length, and $\sigma$ is the standard deviation of Gaussian filter.

 Once the iteration begins, the end-device assigns the global ($M_G$) and local layer ($M_L$) weights as $\theta_G,\theta_u$, respectively.
-(Lines \ref{globalweight}-\ref{localweight}).
 At this point at each user, the weight of the local layer ($\theta_u$) is the same.
 The local dataset is first preprocessed.
-The filtered dataset which is suitably formatted using (Eq. \ref{eq:createsample}-\ref{eq:createsample_thpt}) is used for retraining the model locally.
-Mathematically, the local samples $\{\Vec{\psi}^i_{X,5G}, \Vec{\psi}_{Y,5G}^i \}$ are created (Line \ref{createsampleG} in Algorithm \ref{algo:FL-MTL}).
+The filtered dataset, which is suitably formatted using (Eq. \ref{eq:createsample}-\ref{eq:createsample_thpt}), is used for retraining the model locally.
+Mathematically, the local samples $\{\Vec{\psi}^i_{X,5G}, \Vec{\psi}_{Y,5G}^i \}$ are created.
 The LSTM model is subsequently trained to learn the new weights $\theta_G^{new}$ and $\theta_u^{new}$ corresponding to user $u$, such that

 At any time step `$i$' the average throughput of user $u$ over a future time window of $W$ seconds is predicted as: